 I usually have a storage space just next to my drum kit.

-This adds up to the total floor space you’d need.
+These really adds up to the total floor space you’d need!

 So it’ll be useful to keep that at the back of your mind.